(Fixed) The Malwarebytes team are aware. Here is a quick temporary fix.

-- (Although not necessary, I recommend you reboot your system for good measure.)
+- (Although not necessary, we recommend you reboot your system for good measure.)

 You will then see that Windows Defender is working again, and so too is Malwarebytes (instead of just the latter).
 Problem solved.

-UPDATE – Apr 12, 2017: Malwarebytes have now released a fix for this problem.
+UPDATE – Apr 12, 2017: Malwarebytes have now released a fix for this.
 You should receive it automatically, and your Malwarebytes 3.0 About screen should show the Component package version: 1.0.103.